!—techpro365 Scroll to top widget Start--> <!—techpro365 Scroll to top widget End-->

-- Use natural household cleaning products.
 Many natural products today are just as effective as our old favorites and reduce our exposure to airborne toxic substances.
-Learn more...

-- Use natural pest control measures to help the environment and limit the build up of these in the home.
+These help the environment and limit the build up of chemicals in the home.

-- Make sure that your kitchen, bathroom and dryer vents are clean functioning properly.
 These outlets for harmful gases play an important role in ridding the home of indoor pollutants.
-Learn more...

-- Reduce biological contaminants by cleaning humidifiers, dehumidifiers and air conditioners regularly.
 Clean the condensation water tray under your refrigerator, these are designed evaporate the condensate by blowing warm air over the pan from the compressor.
-These can can become mold spore factories.
+These can become mold spore factories.

 Not only will you save on your energy bill, but you will improve the IAQ of your home as the air will be able to circulate optimally through the filter.